Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 - The functions service connects to the storage account and the key vault using a private endpoint.
 - No network access is allowed on the storage account and the key vault, except on specified IPs (configurable).
 - Authorization is configured using the functions service's managed identity (no access key or legacy access policy is enabled).
+- All the functions require a key to be called.

 ## Prerequisites